TamirHen/kaizen-task/README.md

 ### Node
 - #### Node installation

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer.
+  Go on [official Node.js website](https://nodejs.org/) and download the installer.
   Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

-If the installation was successful, you should be able to run the following command.
+If the installation was successful, you should be able to run the following command:

     $ node --version
     v16.13.1